guess/collaborative-ranking/README.md

 # Collaborative Ranking
-Implementation of Collaborative Ranking with 17 Parameters using the HetRec 2011 Last.FM dataset
+Implementation of "Collaborative Ranking with 17 Parameters"

 ## References